Chrysothemis melittifolia

 Chrysothemis melittifolia is a species of plant in the family Gesneriaceae.
-It is endemic to Grenada, where it grows to 30 cm in height, with leaves 1–8 cm long and flowers reddish-pink or purple.
+It is endemic to the Lesser Antilles and Trinidad and Tobago, where it grows to 30 cm in height, with leaves 1–8 cm long and flowers reddish-pink or purple.

 This plant was previously classified under several genera, including as Episcia melittifolia and Nautilocalyx melittifolius, before being reclassified as Chrysothemis melittifolia.